nthohuynh/AdapSwAGPlugin/README.md

 In the first version of the generation module, the directory containing the generated code consists of some subdirectory.
 Each contains a Java class that represents the implementation of the corresponding component.

-The generated code example is shown in the src-gen in the project.
+The generated code example is shown in the src-gen directory in the project.

 <h1>4.
 Example</h1>